If you accept Lightning payments in your store, you have to deal with the topic of Lightning Liquidity.

 We go to our Lightning Node, here via Ride the Lightning (RTL) and pay this Lightning bill under Lightning >Transactions >Send Payments.

 Under Advanced Options we select the Sideshift Channel as “First Outgoing Channel”.

-The Sideshift page indicates that the invoice has been successfully paid.
-With View Transaction we can determine whether the Bitcoins have already been successfully sent to us.
+The Sideshift page will indicate that the invoice has been paid successfully.
+Via View Transaction we can see if the bitcoin has already been successfully sent to us.

-If we look at the channel to sideshift, we see a balanced channel.
-On both sides there are 250,000sats or reduced by the fees.
-In return for the Satoshi on the Remote Balance site no longer belonging to us, we received Bitcoin, which increased our on-chain balance.
+If we look at the channel to Sideshift, we see a balanced channel.
+On both sides are 250,000sats respectively reduced by the fees.
+For the Satoshi we no longer own on the remote balance side, we received Bitcoin in return, which increased our on-chain balance.

-Except for the minimal fee, this ring exchange has provided us with sufficient Lightning liquidity and has made us a little more a part of the Lightning network.
+Except for the minimal fee, this ring swap has provided us with sufficient Lightning liquidity and made us a bit more a part of the Lightning network.

-Another way to obtain inbound liquidity is by buying liquidity.
+Another way to get inbound liquidity is by buying liquidity.

 In this method, a provider provides liquidity from its side.